 2015 | Mentor for Language Expert [Kurdish, Iranian]

-CILLDI is dedicated to the revitalization of Indigenous languages through documentation, teaching, and literacy, and I assist in classrooms which focus on imparting linguistic training to teachers of First Nation / Inuit / Métis languages in Canada.
+I’m a repeat Volunteer Summer Program Assistant at the Canadian Indigenous Languages and Literacy Development Institute (CILLDI) at the University of Alberta in Edmonton, Alberta.
+CILLDI is dedicated to the revitalization of Indigenous languages through documentation, teaching, and literacy, and I assist in classrooms which focus on imparting linguistic training to teachers of First Nation / Métis / Inuit languages across Canada.

 LING 211: Sentence and Discourse Patterns of Indigenous Languages, taught by Craig Kopris.
 2016, 2017.